akshatpatel64/SnortEduGuard/README.md

 For safe and allowed domains like `umd.edu`, `canvas.instructure.com`, and `zoom.us`, I wrote **whitelist rules** to differentiate authorized traffic from violations.

 Snort writes all detected alerts to a log file called `alert.fast`.
-I developed a Python script (`parse_alerts.py`) that uses regular expressions to extract useful metadata from each alert—such as timestamp, IPs, protocol, SID, and priority—and then writes that data to a structured JSON file (`parsed_alerts.json`).
+I developed a Python script (`parse_alerts.py`) that uses regular expressions to extract useful metadata from each alert such as timestamp, IPs, protocol, SID, and priority and then writes that data to a structured JSON file (`parsed_alerts.json`).
 This JSON powers the real-time dashboard.

 The **dashboard** itself is built using **Flask**, **Chart.js**, and **Bootstrap 5**.
 It: